rogeralmengor/geospatial-analysis.io/docs/blog/posts/interactive_staging.md

 time: 2024-8-26
 ---

-I'm generally very curious about my work.
-However, in recent days, I had an pending task with Git.
-So I picked up the <a href="https://git-scm.com/book/en/v2" target="_blank">Git Book</a> written by Scott Chacon and Ben Straub, and I started reading it assiduously during this vacation.
+"We've all been there."
+You're making changes to one or more files, with a clear goal: implement a logging system.
+But as you tweak lines of code, you also end up improving a function here, removing some comments, adding a new function, getting rid of a few print statements… all unrelated to the logging system.
+Now, you're stuck with a bunch of mixed changes, and it's time to git add.
+Imagine you've already committed everything under the message "changes to the logging system"—sound familiar?
+Frustrating, right?

-I thought I already knew and applied many things in my workflow, but the more I read through the pages of this book, the more I realized how far I was from using some of the powerful strategies and tools that Git makes available to improve my experience as a programmer.
+Fortunately, Git provides a great tool called interactive staging.
+While it’s typically used for organizing changes from the working directory to the staging area, you can also apply it to older commits.
+This lets you cleanly organize your commits by theme, so each commit truly reflects the purpose of the changes.

-Today, I want to explore the following question:
+In this tutorial, we'll explore how to do that and answer this key question:

 !!! question
-    How to split a commit that adds several independent lines of code, but which are added in a single commit?
+    How to split a commit that adds several independent lines of code, in a commit down the tree?

 ## Create initial python file.